In Syria, new economic protests take an anti-government turn

 Mr. Daher said this could only happen if the protesters banded together.

-"You have forms of solidarity from other cities (with Sweida)," he said.
-"But you can't say it would have a real effect on the regime, unless there would be collaboration between (protesters in) different cities."
+“You have forms of solidarity from other cities [with Sweida],” he said.
+“But you can’t say it would have a real effect on the regime, unless there would be collaboration between [protesters in] different cities.”